OctopusDeploy/OctopusClients/readme.md

 # Octopus Command Line Tools

 [Octopus][1] is an automated release management server for professional .NET developers.  *Octo.exe* is a command line tool for managing your Octpus installation and triggering releases.
+The tool can be [downloaded from the GitHub downloads page][2].

 ## General usage